Tips and tricks for a safe and affordable mirror wall for your home gym

 While some people would prefer to not permanently glue the mirror to the wall, and may prefer using removable clips, we recommend against this for safety reasons.
 Mirrors in gyms (especially commercial gyms) are much safer if they are glued to the wall.
 Imagine this scenario: If a heavy weight hits an unglued mirror, the mirror could crack and fall to the ground in large jagged pieces, potentially seriously harming someone in the process.
 If a heavy mirror hits a mirror that is glued securely to the wall, the mirror may still crack, but the mirror mastic will hold the broken pieces of mirror to the wall, preventing serious injury to those who may be in the area.

 You can also reduce the cost of any mirror by reducing the height of the mirror.
 Unless the mirror is for a ballet barre studio or another application where you want to be able to see your feet, we suggest raising the mirror up off the ground.
-This also helps reduce the change that a weight could roll into the mirror and crack it.
-Another reason to raise the mirror up a few inches would be to possibly avoid having to cut a hole in the mirror to accommodate an electrical outlet.
-You can estimate that the additional cost for us to put an outlet cutout in a mirror would be an additional $150-200 per outlet.

 If you are a DIYer, you can always purchase the materials from us and install the mirror yourself.
 Just make sure you have a safe way to transport the mirrors, as they do not come wrapped in protective wrapping.
 We also sell all of the J-mold and mirror mastic that you will need for the installation.